 Step 3: Interviews

-The second day of my visits was spent with realtors that the recruiters set up for tours of the city, visits to the schools, and for some house hunting.
+I spent the second day of my visit with realtors that the recruiters set up for tours of the city, visits to the schools, and for some house hunting.
 On one of the visits, the realtor let me in on a secret.
 He said, “Don’t tell them I told you, but they just texted me and are prepared to make you an offer.
 They are really big on personality and wanted to get my opinion of you outside of the interview.
 I gave them a thumbs up.”
 After I returned home, my husband and I joked that it was the like the movie ‘The Firm’ – you never know who is working from the inside.
 So, during this process, be yourself and let your personality shine through.
 Get to know them and let them get to know you.

 Step 4: Negotiation